 Three Ways the Homestead Exemption Ends

 The homestead exemption protects your primary residence from most creditors, but that protection is not permanent.
-Arizona law identifies three events that constitute abandonment of the homestead.
+The law identifies three events that constitute abandonment of the homestead.

 A homestead may be abandoned by any of the following: 1.
 A declaration of abandonment or waiver.
 2. A transfer of the homestead property by deed of conveyance or contract for conveyance.
 3. A permanent removal of the claimant from the residence or the state.
 A claimant may remove from the homestead for up to two years without an abandonment or a waiver of the exemption.

-A.R.S. § 33-1104(A)Filing a written declaration of abandonment with the county recorder ends the exemption immediately.
-Selling or transferring the property by deed also terminates it.
-And permanently moving away from the home triggers abandonment, though Arizona gives homeowners a generous two-year window before a temporary absence becomes permanent.
+A.R.S. § 33-1104(A)Filing a written declaration of abandonment with the county recorder ends the exemption right away.
+Selling or transferring the property by deed also ends it.
+Permanently moving away from the home triggers abandonment as well.
+However, the law gives homeowners a generous two-year window before a temporary absence becomes permanent.

 Trusts and Existing Liens Are Protected

 One of the most important provisions in this statute addresses living trusts.
 Transferring your home into a revocable trust where you keep the power to manage and revoke the trust does not abandon the homestead.
-This is critical for estate planning, because many Arizona families use a revocable living trust as the foundation of their plan.
+This is critical for estate planning, because many families use a revocable living trust as the foundation of their plan.
+Whether you own a house or a mobile home, this rule applies.

 A transfer of the homestead property by deed of conveyance or contract for conveyance under a trust, as defined in section 14-1201, in which the claimant retains the power to administer and revoke the trust shall not constitute an abandonment of the homestead.